 Enter your name in the top box.
 In the second box, enter a list of email addresses (separated by commas) that you wish to receive the scenario.
 Remember to include your own email address if you would like a copy of the message.
 Finally, in the third box, you may enter additional text that you would like to appear in the email- for example, you might explain the goal of your scenario.
 Click “Send” to send the email(s).

-The email will include a special link that encodes the active scenario’s policy settings into a URL.
+The email will include a special link that references your scenario.
 When the recipient clicks the link, he/she will be taken to the Energy Policy Simulator, and all of the policy settings for the shared scenario will be set automatically.
-The scenario will be named “Shared Scenario.”
-Then, your recipient may view the scenario, may edit it, and may save it to his/her own account under a custom name.
+The scenario will have the name you gave it.
+Then, your recipient may view the scenario, may edit it, and may save a copy of it to his/her own account.